temporalio/samples-go/README.md

 - [**Prometheus Metrics**](https://github.com/temporalio/samples-go/tree/master/metrics): Demonstrates how to instrument Temporal with Prometheus and Uber's Tally library.

-- [**Request/Response**](https://github.com/temporalio/samples-go/tree/master/reqresp): Demonstrates how to accept requests via signals and use callback activities to push responses from the workflow.
+- [**Request/Response with Response Activities**](https://github.com/temporalio/samples-go/tree/master/reqrespactivity): Demonstrates how to accept requests via signals and use callback activities to push responses.

+- [**Request/Response with Response Queries**](https://github.com/temporalio/samples-go/tree/master/reqrespquery): Demonstrates how to accept requests via signals and use queries to poll for responses.

 <!-- @@@SNIPEND -->